serhii-lisniakov/test-incora/README.md

-# This is a test task for the Incora IT company, Lviv
+# This is a test task for Incora IT company, Lviv

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).